Facilities and Services Available for Disabled Guests

 windmill towers

-If you’re looking for a less forceful flat ride in the area then the windmill tower drop towers are the perfect chose.
-At just a 0.9 meters hight restriction this ride is perfect for smaller sensory seekers as the ride spins and drops.
-Very similar to fire and ice at Legoland Winsor.
+If you’re looking for a less forceful flat ride in the area then the windmill tower drop towers are the perfect choice.
+At just a 0.9 meters height restriction this ride is perfect for smaller sensory seekers as the ride spins and drops.
+Very similar to fire and ice at Legoland Windsor.

 In terms of Access, the queue assist was located via the exit this is an ongoing theme with the rides at Paultons.
 I found the ride easy to get onto however, as two adults on a quiet day we were unable to sit directly next to each other due to weight distribution.
 Not an issue for me but something to consider if you require your carer sat directly next to you at all times.